 Get Help

-Don’t be afraid to reach out to therapists for family treatment and therapy.
+Don’t be afraid to reach out to therapists for help.
 Ask for low cost and budget counseling options.

 Seek out ways to get help and find support for yourself before trying to be a superhero to the kids.
 Get everyone the help they need and you can begin to thrive on this journey.